railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_importance.rst

   deliverables, contract examples, and models for faxes and letters,

-* Retrieve procedures and other associated documents if you do not know how to do a certain task – such as things you should do when hiring a new employee, organizing a conference, or how to structure meeting minutes,
+* Retrieve procedures and other associated documents if you do not know how to do a certain task – such as things you should do when hiring a new employee, organizing a conference, or structuring meeting minutes,

-* Very easily reuse work done by a colleague to meet similar needs and build on all the individual work done in your own company,
+* Reuse work done by a colleague to meet similar needs and build on all the individual work done in your own company,

-* Find all the orders for a customer or from a supplier in just a few seconds to answer questions or two continue a discussion when the initial contact point in your company is not available,
+* Find all the orders for a customer or from a supplier in just a few seconds to answer questions or to continue a discussion when the initial contact point in your company is not available,

 * Build on your working methods and enable your colleagues to benefit from each improvement in a document type or a procedure.